System status monitoring

 System performance.
 Retrieve current information for compute, memory, disk, and networking.

 Processes and users.
 Retrieve detailed information about currently running processes and logged-in users.

 Signed install binaries

 Agent Linux binaries and repositories are signed using public key cryptography, and verified using native distribution methods.

-Agents connect to Cloud Monitoring instances in three data centers using Transport Layer Security (TLS).
+Agents connect to Rackspace Monitoring instances in three data centers using Transport Layer Security (TLS).
 The agents are packaged with (and trust only) a single root CA certificate that is directly under Rackspace control.

 The monitoring agent gathers metrics about your system, and it specifically does not run arbitrary commands.
 This means that even if your API token is compromised, the only thing an attacker can access is your metrics.

 Agent updates are verified against a cryptographic digest that is signed by the agent root certificate authority.
 The signing certificate is separate from the endpoint TLS certificate, and signing is done offline on a single machine.
 This means that update security is separated from the endpoint.